NeuroML/Documentation/source/Userdocs/FindingNeuroMLModels.md

 ```

-[Open Source Brain](https://www.opensourcebrain.org) is a platform for sharing, viewing, analyzing, and simulating standardized models from different brain regions and species.
+[Open Source Brain](https://www.opensourcebrain.org) is a platform for sharing, viewing, analysing, and simulating standardized models from different brain regions and species.
+An index of various NeuroML models on Open Source Brain and their validation status can be seen [here](https://github.com/OpenSourceBrain/.github/blob/main/testsheet/README.md).

 To add your NeuroML model to Open Source Brain, please see the information on {ref}`this page <userdocs:creating_models:converting_conductance>`.